 - The Holy Bible by God

-- The other area T really does not enjoy is writing.
+The other area T really does not enjoy is writing.
 He loves telling stories and reading but writing them out bores him.
-This past year he has developed a sincere interest into his ancestors and about how the world was when his great grandparents were little so I found this really awesome book called Write Your Roots.
+This past year he has developed a sincere interest in his ancestors and how the world was when his great grandparents were little so I found this really awesome book called Write Your Roots.
 The end goal is to produce a book about your family and its history.
-You investigate, research online, in libraries and government offices.
+You investigate research online, in libraries, and in government offices.
 You interview your relatives.
 You design a book layout and cover and you work together as a family.
 With all that going on he probably won’t notice that we are also learning parts of speech, using transition words, practicing grammar, spelling and capitalization rules and so much more.
 If he does, I believe he will be into it enough to not let that put him off.